warner/foolscap/doc/using-foolscap.rst

 The ``ReconnectionInfo`` object can be obtained by calling ``reconnector.getReconnectionInfo()``.
 It provides the following API:

-* ``ri.getState()``: returns a string: "unstarted", "connecting", "connected", or "waiting"
+* ``ri.state``: a string: "unstarted", "connecting", "connected", or "waiting"
-* ``ri.getConnectionInfo()``: return an updated ``ConnectionInfo`` object, which describes the most recent connection attempt or establishment.
-  Returns None if the Reconnector is unstarted
+* ``ri.connectionInfo``: provides the current ``ConnectionInfo`` object, which describes the most recent connection attempt or establishment.
+This will be None if the Reconnector is unstarted.
-* ``ri.lastAttempt()``: returns the time (as seconds since epoch) of the start of the most recent connection attempt, specifically the timestamp of the last transition to "connecting".
+* ``ri.lastAttempt``: provides the time (as seconds since epoch) of the start of the most recent connection attempt, specifically the timestamp of the last transition to "connecting".
+This will be None if the Reconnector is in the "unstarted" state.
-* ``ri.nextAttempt()``: returns the time of the next scheduled connection establishment attempt (as seconds since epoch).
-Returns None if the Reconnector is not in the "waiting" state.
+* ``ri.nextAttempt``: provides the time of the next scheduled connection establishment attempt (as seconds since epoch).
+This will be None if the Reconnector is not in the "waiting" state.